KossySteve/NewYorkTimes-Article-page-clone/README.md

 # The New York Times Page Clone

 This project is part of the Microverse program in which we have created a clone page of The New York Times article.
+For the construction of this page we have used CSS positioning and float.

 ![screenshot](./screenshot.png)